Accessibility

 - Quiet route tours

-You can book a quiet route tour of our Library directly using our .
-Tours run on weekdays at 10.30am and have a maximum of 5 spaces.
+You can book a 1-1 quiet route tour of our Library directly using our .
+Tours run on weekdays at 10.30am from the Library Service Desk.
 Email our support team at library.membership@sussex.ac.uk for more information.

 - Book picking service